CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

     ```
     az login -u [username] -p [Password]
     ```

+1. Setup the Kubernetes cluster connection and verify the count of node pools in the cluster.
+Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command.

+    ```
+    az aks get-credentials --resource-group ContosoTraders-SUFFIX --name contoso-traders-aksSUFFIX
+    az aks nodepool list --resource-group ContosoTraders-SUFFIX --cluster-name contoso-traders-aksSUFFIX
+    ```

 1. Run the below command to enable the cluster autoscale in existing cluster.